EducationalTestingService/skll/doc/run_experiment.rst

 Input
 ^^^^^

-The Input section has only one required field, :ref:`learners`, but also must contain either :ref:`train_file <train_file>` or :ref:`train_directory <train_directory>`.
+The Input section must specify the machine learners to use via the :ref:`learners` field as welll as the data and features to be used when training the model.
+This can be done by specifying either (a) :ref:`train_file <train_file>`  in which case all of the features in the file will be used, or (b) :ref:`train_directory <train_directory>` along with :ref:`featuresets <featuresets>`.

 .. _learners:

 learners
 """"""""
-List of scikit-learn models to try using.
-A separate job will be run for each combination of classifier and feature-set.
+List of scikit-learn models to be used in the experiment.
 Acceptable values are described below.
 Custom learners can also be specified.
 See :ref:`custom_learner_path <custom_learner_path>`.

 .. _classifiers: